+I’ve been writing one book in particular since about 2014.
+First, it served as my MFA Nonfiction thesis.
+When it was accepted by the committee, I chose to embargo its academic publication.
 I wanted to give this little book a chance to be published before it became fodder for future academics and scholars.
 But the question of who would publish it grew tough.
-Who wants a story about a woman in the early twentieth century who becomes a medium for interesting voices, through automatic writing?
+Who would read a story about a woman in the early twentieth century who becomes a medium for interesting voices, through automatic writing?
 A woman who, unlike Sarah Winchester, did not become famous.
 And unlike Jane Roberts or Sylvia Browne, did not publish her writings for a commercial audience.
-My book was too much of a family story to be literature, but too lyrical to be a straight-up biography.
+My book seemed to be too much of a family story to be literature, but too lyrical to be a straight-up biography.

-Then the pandemic changed my daily routines -- no more commute, no movies, no restaurants, no gatherings.
+Then the pandemic arrived, changing my daily routines -- no more commute, no movies, no restaurants, no gatherings.
 Many people talk about how they are cleaning their closets and gardening during this COVID era.
-I don’t have a garden and most of my worldly goods are in storage.
+I don’t have a garden and in 2020, most of my worldly goods were in storage.
 So I came back to the book.
 I kept coming back until one day, it felt done.

-I finished the book, and I made it the very best I could.
-And whatever good people can find in it, by of course bringing their own spacious minds to interact with the page, that is a little bit of good that would not otherwise have existed in the world.
+But I finished the book, and I made it the very best I could.
+The response has been warm and positive.
+Writing the book grew me as a writer and as a historian, and as a member of my communities.
+And I am pleased to realize that, whatever good readers can find in it, by bringing their own spacious minds to interact with the page, that is a little bit of good that would not otherwise have existed in the world.
 That scrap of good is my legacy.